 - Extra money to save, invest and give: When you have a paid off mortgage you'll have a lot more money left over every month that you can use to save invest and give.
 Can you imagine how fast your nest egg would grow if you had no debt obligations -including a mortgage?

-To me the benefit of having a paid off mortgage can't be understated.
+To me the benefit of having a paid off mortgage can't be overstated.
 With no mortgage, and no other debts you'll be free to pursue things that you enjoy.
 You'll be able to work less doing things you enjoy.
 You can take the money you've saved in interest and build wealth.
 Why not!

 Want to hear the story of someone who paid off their mortgage early, and seems pretty happy about it?
 Check out this post: How We Paid Off Our Mortgage in Under Ten Years